 I keep reading all these stories about “credit card skimmers” (designed to steal your card # & code).

-Just saw one yesterday where 12 new skimmers were found at various gas stations around San Antonio…right after a bunch were found in July!
+Just saw one yesterday where 12 new skimmers were found at various gas stations around San Antonio…right after a bunch were found just weeks earlier!

 Someone needs to explain something to me…

 Why don’t these gas station owners & their staffs CHECK THEIR PUMPS EVERY SINGLE DAY???

 Why don’t the big oil companies REQUIRE THEIR FRANCHISE OWNERS to do this as a condition for complying with their contract?

 Me smells a damned rat. 🐀